BraftonSupport/braftonium-new/readme.md

 1. consoleJS - Output to Inspector console
 2. readingTime - Optional values: choose between min/minute and append text
 3. includeForAdmin - Only include a php file if the user is admin, avoid public errors
-4. templateAssets - Input active theme location for JS/CSS (/library/styles & /library/js are the presets).
-File must have same name as the template.

 ## More Coming soon!